 You shouldn’t read other people’s mail

-I debated writing this story at all for the reason Joshua Foust mentions: I think publishing people’s private communications so indiscriminately as Wikileaks did is wrong.
+I debated writing this story at all for the reason Joshua Foust mentions: I agree publishing private communications so indiscriminately as WikiLeaks does is wrong.
 If there’s no news value, like showing a conspiracy or a coverup, you shouldn’t do it.
-And even then you’re operating on the edge of what’s journalistically acceptable.
-It’s still — let’s call a spade a spade — stolen information.
+And even then you’re operating on the edge of what is journalistically acceptable.
+It’s still — let’s not mince words — stolen information.

 From what has been reported in the mainstream press, it seems some emails showed something of a “conspiracy” against Bernie Sanders in the sense that the Democratic National Committee was supposed to stay neutral in the presidential contest and didn’t.